EreAlexandru/ADO-MCP-Local-Server/README.md

 #### Releases:
 - "Create a release from definition 'Production Deploy'"
 - "Deploy release 123 to staging environment"
-- "List all releases for project MHC"
+- "List all releases for project MyProject"

 #### Wiki:
-- "Show wiki page '/Getting-Started' in project MHC"
+- "Show wiki page '/Getting-Started' in project MyProject"
 - "Create wiki page '/API/Authentication' with content..."
-- "Update wiki page '/Deployment-Guide' in project Platform"
+- "Update wiki page '/Deployment-Guide' in project TeamProject"

 #### Search:
 - "Search for 'authentication' in all code files"
-- "Find code containing 'login method' in project MHC"
+- "Find code containing 'login method' in project MyProject"

 ## 🔒 Security